Starmer defends Labour move to block Burnham from running in by-election

 Phil Brickell, who represents the Greater Manchester constituency of Bolton West, said speculation about Mr Burnham’s candidacy in recent days had “seen the Labour Party quickly turn inward… undermining the PM’s efforts at home and abroad”.

-Rugby MP John Slinger said the “quick and clear decision” meant the party could “move on from the damaging, introspection and psychodrama of the last week” and “pull together” behind the eventual candidate.
+Rugby MP John Slinger said the “quick and clear decision” meant Labour could “move on from the damaging, introspection and psychodrama of the last week” and “pull together” behind the eventual candidate.

+Speculation has persisted about the prospect of Sir Keir facing a leadership challenge if the party performs badly in May’s local and devolved parliamentary elections.

+Health Secretary Mr Streeting was in November forced to deny suggestions he was hoping to unseat the Prime Minister after finding himself the target of a Labour briefing war over his perceived ambitions.

 Bookmark popover